sanketbondre01/QuizApp-Monorepo/README.md

-# QuizApp Monorepo
+# 🎓 QuizApp Monorepo

-## Project Overview
+## About Project
-QuizApp is a comprehensive monorepo project designed to manage quizzes and questions.
-It offers full CRUD functionalities for both quizzes and questions, integrated with a MySQL database, Swagger API documentation, and robust exception handling.
+QuizApp is a Spring Boot-based application designed to create, manage, and take quizzes.
+It provides REST APIs to handle quizzes and questions with full CRUD functionality, backed by a MySQL database.
+Swagger is used for API documentation, and custom exception handling improves stability and user experience.

-## Monorepo
-A Monorepo (short for Monolithic Repository) is a software development strategy where the code for multiple projects, applications, or services is stored in a single repository, rather than having separate repositories for each project.
 ---

+### What is Monorepo?
+A **Monorepo** (short for *Monolithic Repository*) is a software development strategy where the code for multiple projects, applications, or services is stored in a **single repository**, rather than having separate repositories for each project.

 ## 📚 Project Structure